-Example 2 - Receipt of an exempt government grant in respect of trading stock [section 12P(3)(a)(i) and 12P(3)(a)(i)]
+Example 3 - Receipt of an exempt government grant in respect of trading stock [section 12P(3)(a)(i) and 12P(3)(a)(i)]

-A taxpayer purchased trading stock at a cost of R800 000 in the 2021 year of assessment.
-The taxpayer was awarded a government grant of R500 000 during the 2021 year of assessment in reimbursement of the expenditure incurred in acquiring the trading stock.
+Company C purchased trading stock at a cost of R800 000 in the 2024 year of assessment.
+Company C was awarded a government grant of R500 000 during the 2024 year of assessment in reimbursement of the expenditure incurred in acquiring the trading stock.
 The government grant is exempt from normal tax under section 12P(2).
 At the end of the year of assessment, 50% of the trading stock was still on hand.